Pranesh-2005/Pranesh-2005/README.md

 ### 🚀 About Me

-I'm a passionate pre-final year B.Tech student specializing in **Artificial Intelligence and Machine Learning** at **Bannari Amman Institute of Technology**.
+I'm a passionate Final year B.Tech student specializing in **Artificial Intelligence and Machine Learning** at **Bannari Amman Institute of Technology**.
 I enjoy building intelligent systems, AI agents, and cloud-based applications.
 I’m proficient in Python, C, Java, SQL, and deeply interested in **LLMs, Generative AI, AI Agents, and Software Development**.

 ---